potassco/qasp2qbf/README.md

 If the smaller level defined is odd (i.e., existential) then the true atoms of that level should be printed at the output.
-However, sometimes this does not work correctly and no atoms are printed.
+However, in the current implementation sometimes this does not work correctly and no atoms are printed.

 Option `--help` prints help.